space-cadet/finite-velocity-diffusion/memory-bank/progress.md

 3. **Boundary Effects**: Default Neumann boundaries may show artifacts for some parameter combinations
 4. **Animation Performance**: Plotly animations can be resource-intensive in browsers for long time evolutions
 5. **Parameter Analysis Approximations**: Some of the parameter analysis tools use simplified models that may not exactly match simulation results
+6. **Large Graph Performance**: Graph simulations with many nodes (>100) may be slow and memory-intensive

 ## Next Milestones

-1. **Graph-Based Diffusion**: Complete diffusion on graphs functionality, including:
+1. **Graph-Based Diffusion Enhancements**:
    - ✅ Graph construction and representation (Completed)
    - ✅ Static graph visualization (Completed)
-   - ⬜ Ordinary diffusion solver for graphs
+   - ✅ Ordinary diffusion solver for graphs (Completed)
-   - ⬜ Finite-velocity diffusion solver for graphs
+   - ✅ Finite-velocity diffusion solver for graphs (Completed)
-   - ⬜ Time evolution visualization of diffusion on graphs
+   - ✅ Time evolution visualization of diffusion on graphs (Completed)
+   - ⬜ Comparative visualization of different diffusion models
+   - ⬜ Advanced initial condition generators for graphs
+   - ⬜ Spectral analysis tools for graph diffusion

 2. **Enhanced Testing**: Develop comprehensive test suite for all solver components
 3. **Documentation Completion**: Finalize memory bank documentation and enhance code comments
 4. **Performance Optimization**: Identify and implement key performance improvements